Central Limit Type Theorem and Large Deviation Principle for Multi-Scale McKean-Vlasov SDEs: Introduction

-\end{itemize} For the purpose of characterizing the limiting process, the technique of Poisson equation depending on the parameter measure is employed.
-The first difficulty lies in proving the tightness of auxiliary process $\eta^{\varepsilon}$ in $C([0,T],\RR^n)$ where the term $\varepsilon\EE\left[\sup_{t\in[0,T]}|Y^\varepsilon_t|^2\right]$ appears (see Lemma \ref{th1}), in order to obtain its convergence, we need an accurate quantitative estimate for the fast variable $Y^\varepsilon$ in $C([0,T];\RR^m)$ (see (\ref{Y1})).
-Furthermore, in order to characterize the weak limit of subsequence $\{\eta^{\varepsilon_n}\}_{n\geq 1}$ as mentioned above, we shall apply the martingale representation theorem by identifying the corresponding quadratic variational process to construct the desired limiting process, here the time discretization technique plays an important role in the proof (see Lemma \ref{L4.5}).
+For the purpose of characterizing the limiting process, the technique of Poisson equation depending on the parameter measure is employed in this work.
+Moreover, we shall apply the martingale representation theorem by identifying the corresponding quadratic variational process to construct the desired limiting process, here the time discretization technique plays an important role in the proof (see Lemma \ref{L4.5}).
 To the best of our knowledge, this is the first result concerning the central limit type theorem for multi-scale McKean-Vlasov SDEs.
-Comparing with the existing results in the distribution independent case (cf.~\cite{C09,RX2,RXY,W12}), two new terms involving the Lions derivative of the coefficients appear in the limiting equation \eref{e10}.
+Compared with the existing results in the distribution independent case (cf.~\cite{C09,RX2,RXY,W12}), two new terms involving the Lions derivative of the coefficients appear in the limiting equation \eref{e10}.
 It seems quite natural since the coefficients of (\ref{E2}) also depend on the distribution of the solution, and it highlights the intrinsic difference between McKean-Vlasov SDEs and classical SDEs.

-We want to mention that a very interesting result concerning the central limit type theorem for SDEs was obtain recently in \cite{RX2} by R\"{o}ckner and Xie.
+We want to mention that a very interesting result concerning the central limit type theorem for SDEs was obtain recently in \cite{RX2} by R\"{o}ckner, Xie and Sun.
 Shortly speaking, the authors in \cite{RX2} get the convergence of deviations of a nice function $\varphi$ acting on $Z^\varepsilon_t$ (e.g. $\varphi\in C_b^4(\RR^n)$), and their key technique is based on studying the regularity of the semigroup generated from a linear Kolmogorov equation essentially.
 However, in this work we mainly investigate a class of McKean-Vlasov SDEs, which will generate a nonlinear Kolmogorov equation.
 Therefore, the strategy of \cite{RX2} seems quite difficult to apply to our case here.
 Moreover, as we mentioned before, we obtain the convergence of $Z^\varepsilon$ in space $C([0,T];\RR^n)$, whereas the results of \cite{RX2} hold only for fixed time $t\in[0,T]$.
 The reader can refer to e.g. \cite{BGS,HP1,HL,RXY} and the references therein for more results in this direction.